 Corn snakes are also fairly common in stores so it shouldn’t be a problem finding one to purchase.
 In addition, their smaller size means that the terrarium does not need to be as large compared to other reptiles such as a green iguana.

 Selecting a suitable corn snake terrarium

-Fully grown corn snakes range between 7.5 to 12.5 cm (3 to 5 inches) so a 150 L (40 gallon) terrarium should suffice.
-We recommend that the terrarium be at least double the length of your snake so anything at least 25cm (10 inches) long will be comfortable.
+Fully grown corn snakes are almost 2 metres long (6 feet) so a 150 L (40 gallon) terrarium should suffice.
+We recommend that the terrarium be at least 1.5 metres long (5 feet) so your corn snake will be comfortable.
 We also advise having a second corn snake terrarium to hold your pet while you clean the main terrarium.
 Aquariums are a good choice but make sure that the lid of the terrarium is tightly fitted so no one can escape!